-Possibly you are wondering: What does "taraz" mean?
-Well, according to an Armenian dictionary, taraz has many meanings.
+Possibly you are wondering: What does "Taraz" mean?
+Well, according to an Armenian dictionary, Taraz has many meanings.
 They include form, shape, make, fashion, way, manner, look, appearance, formula, costume, uniform, dress.
-We are going to use all of those words to describe the traditional national dress of Armenia, or taraz.
+We are going to use all of those words to describe the traditional national dress of Armenia or Taraz.

 The appearance of these costumes gradually changed through the centuries, depending upon many factors.
 Among them, the availability of furs, fabrics, metals, jewelry, embroidery skills, lacework, climatic conditions, and functions.
 These garments expressed class identity, position in life, wealth, regional identity, and gender.
-Let's have a look at why these traditional clothes gradually changed through the years.
+Let's have a look at why these traditional clothes gradually changed over the years.

 A history of TARAZ

-Of course, in the beginning, people wore very basic, functional clothing to keep warm and survive.
+Of course, in the beginning, people wore very basically, functional clothing to keep warm and survive.
 Gradually, with the introduction of new textiles, dyes, and fasteners-clothing took on aesthetic values as well as being functional.
 The first basic materials used in Armenian clothes were wool and cotton.
 Before having their own silk production, Armenians imported silk from China.
 The silk fabrics became a symbol of wealth.

 Colors were used for dying, depending upon the available pigments in the region.
-The colors used in the Armenian taraz began to take on special significance.
-By the 14th century, Armenian philosopher Grigor Tatevatsi explained the dominant elements of the taraz.
+The colors used in the Armenian Taraz began to take on special significance.
+By the 14th century, Armenian philosopher Grigor Tatevatsi explained the dominant elements of the Taraz.
 The black is of the earth, white is of the water, the red is of the air and yellow is of the flame.
 Later, purple was for wisdom, red for bravery, blue for heavenly justice and white for prudence.

-You could tell many things about the person who is wearing the taraz.
-It would be possible, for example, to determine if the person is married or single by the color of the taraz.
+You could tell many things about the person who is wearing the Taraz.
+It would be possible, for example, to determine if the person is married or single by the color of the Taraz.
 This is a very important function for a person wanting to attract a marriage partner.
-From this, you can see that a boy's or girl's taraz would take on a different meaning as they grew toward their adulthood.
-The bride's special taraz would protect her from evil forces.
+From this, you can see that a boy's or girl's Taraz would take on a different meaning as they grew toward their adulthood.
+The bride's special Taraz would protect her from evil forces.

-The taraz also expressed the person's lifestyle.
+Taraz also expressed the person's lifestyle.
 It indicated their wealth and the number of children.
 The women’s clothing would have decorative embroidery.
 If she was prosperous, her clothes were decorated with gold and silver threads.
 The woman's apron would possibly have the tree of life decoration on it.
 Also, it might have decorative elements representing the things she used in her daily life such as scissors, bowls, and pitchers.
 These symbols were meant to symbolize her modesty and gentleness.

 Accessories for Taraz